 Because of this players remain hungry for a more powerful rendition of the Nintendo Switch, or perhaps a new console altogether that builds on everything we love about the hybrid system.
 News is on thin on the ground right now, but that hasn’t stopped us from diving into everything and breaking down exactly what we want to see.

-Trusted Reviews has compiled everything you need to know about Nintendo Switch 2 including all the latest news, release date, rumours, specs, games and more.
+We has compiled everything you need to know about Nintendo Switch 2 including all the latest news, release date, rumours, specs, games and more.

-Nintendo Switch 2 news – Report claims a new console is coming in 2021
+The Nintendo Switch 2 news – Report claims a new console is coming in 2021

 A new report has emerged courtesy of Economic Daily News (via VGC) which claims a new Nintendo Switch model will be rearing its head in 2021, and will tout a number of improved features compared to the vanilla and lite variants.
 According to the report, it will launch in Q1 and have upgraded interactivity and improved display quality.